Achille Errani

-Achille Errani (20 August 1823 – 6 January 1897) was an Italian opera singer who also taught that skill in New York City.
+Achille Errani (20 August 1823 – 6 January 1897) was an Italian opera singer and teacher.

 Early life

 Errani was born in Faenza, Italy.
 When seventeen years of age he entered the Milan Conservatory, and studied singing under the famous Vaccai.
 About five years later he made his first appearance as a leading tenor at Reggio di Modena.

 Career

 In 1859, after singing often in Italy, Spain, and Greece, he went to Havana under the management of Max Maretzek.
 He came to New York City in 1860, sang at the Winter Garden with Fabbri, Gazia, and Frezzolini, and in 1861, when Adelina Patti sang Violetta in Traviata for the first time, he took the part of Alfredo.
-He went to Mexico in 1863, and after the Civil War made a tour through the southern United States as first tenor of an opera company.
-He then settled in New York as a teacher of the Italian style of singing.
+He went to Mexico in 1863, and after the Civil War joined Max Strakosch's Ghioni & Susini Italian Opera Company.
+In 1865, he retired from the stage, settled in New York and became a voice teacher.

-His most famous pupils were Minnie Hauk, Miss Thursby, Mme.
-Durand, Nancy McIntosh, Stella Bonheur, Caroline Keating Reed, and Cornelia Townsend.
+Among his students were Minnie Hauk, Nancy McIntosh, Stella Bonheur, Anna Mooney Burch, Caroline Keating Reed, Cornelia Townsend, and Emma Thursby (who was also in Strakosch's company).